nedbat/coveragepy/doc/contexts.rst

 --------

 For more advanced reporting or analysis, the .coverage data file is a SQLite database.
-TODO: explain the schema.
+See :ref:`dbschema` for details.